 Section 1.
-A grievance shall be defined as any difference, dispute or complaint regarding the interpretation or application of the terms of this Agreement, including Civil Service Rules and Regulations, except as exclusions are noted in other articles of this Agreement.
+A grievance shall be defined as any difference, dispute or complaint regarding the interpretation or application of the terms of this Agreement, except as exclusions are noted in other articles of this Agreement.
 The grieving party must state in writing the remedy sought to resolve the grievance.

 Section 2.
-All grievances filed shall be submitted on the appropriate form (City form #9900-0061, IAFF Grievance Form), and shall refer to the specific Article and section of this Agreement or Civil Service Rules and Regulations upon which the grievance is based, and shall contain a concise written statement of the facts alleged to support the grievance, and shall be signed by the grievant or representative.
-A Grievant may be accompanied by a representative of the Union at any time during the Grievance Procedure.
+All grievances filed shall be submitted on the appropriate form (City form #9900-0061, IAFF Grievance Form), and shall refer to the specific Article and section of this Agreement upon which the grievance is based, and shall contain a concise written statement of the facts alleged to support the grievance, and shall be signed by the grievant or representative.
+A Grievant may be accompanied by a representative of the

+Union at any time during the Grievance Procedure.
 Newly hired probationary employees shall not have access to the Grievance Procedure for any matter of discipline (including discharge), assignments, scheduling, or access to training opportunities during the probationary period.
 Any grievance by a permanent employee relating to suspension or dismissal shall be initiated at Step 2.

-A grievant is prohibited by law from filing an appeal with the Civil Service Board once a grievance is filed.
-This shall specifically include grievances relating to suspensions, demotions, and dismissals.
 On behalf of employees covered by this Agreement, the Union hereby waives all rights of these employees to utilize and appeal to the Civil Service Board concerning any matter defined in this Agreement.
 This shall specifically include appeals and grievances relating to suspensions, demotions and dismissals.